rtzll/tango-video-search/README.md

 ```

 ### Database

+> [!NOTE]
+> The SQLite database file is not included in this repository.
+To run the application locally, you must supply your own database file at `data/sqlite.db` or set the `DATABASE_URL` environment variable to point to an existing database.

 The application uses SQLite with a database file located at `data/sqlite.db`.
 The schema includes:
 - Videos (YouTube metadata)